verkkokauppacom/parallel-phpunit/README.md

 The `parallel-phpunit` command first finds all phpunit test files under given directory.
 By default all file names ending with 'Test.php' or '.phpt' are considered to be test files.
 You can change this default with phpunit switch --test-suffix.
+The test files are then filtered to those that match your phpunit --filter switch (if you haven't given this switch in command line no filtering will be done).
 Test files are executed in alphabetical order and for every test file following command is executed:

     phpunit [phpunit switches] <test_file>